bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 `Environment` = Scope
 `Environment.EnvironmentRecord` = Scope data.
 This stores the actual variable names and their values within the scope.

 So, what we think of as scope is formally called a `Environment`.
-It stores multiple types of information and not just variable data.
-So, it is stored in the `EnvironmentRecord` section of a scope.
+It stores multiple type of information and not just variable data.
+The variables and their values are stored in the `EnvironmentRecord` section of a `Environment`.

-Now, scopes can be of multiple types - like `DeclarationEnvironment`
+Now, Environments can be of multiple types - like `DeclarationEnvironment`, `ObjectEnvironme`

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjExMTM0NTc5OSw2NTgzNDA5NDYsMTYwMT
+eyJoaXN0b3J5IjpbNTY2MTAxOTY0LDY1ODM0MDk0NiwxNjAxMD
-A4Mzg5NCwtMTE5OTMyMDg0NywtMTU5NjEyNzYwLDE3OTM4NTE0
+gzODk0LC0xMTk5MzIwODQ3LC0xNTk2MTI3NjAsMTc5Mzg1MTQz
-MzQsLTY2MjYzMTc4MywtNjYyNjMxNzgzLDU4OTUzNjE2OSwtNj
+NCwtNjYyNjMxNzgzLC02NjI2MzE3ODMsNTg5NTM2MTY5LC02Mz
-MzNDk0NjIzLDI3NjUyNDY4OSwtMTk2MTU1MTE3OCwxNDkyOTY0
+M0OTQ2MjMsMjc2NTI0Njg5LC0xOTYxNTUxMTc4LDE0OTI5NjQx
-MTgwLC0yODQwMzE2OCwtMTA5NDEzODk3NCwtMTA0NTc2OTk0Mi
+ODAsLTI4NDAzMTY4LC0xMDk0MTM4OTc0LC0xMDQ1NzY5OTQyLD
-w5NjI1MDExNTgsMTEzOTQwODQ5MCw0Nzg1MTM4NDIsMTM2NjM4
+k2MjUwMTE1OCwxMTM5NDA4NDkwLDQ3ODUxMzg0MiwxMzY2Mzgw
-MDkxMF19
+OTEwXX0=
 -->